Delivery man crushed by makeshift hoist at NYC supermarket

 According to police, the man was delivering food to the basement of the building when the hoist somehow collapsed on top of him.
 It was initially reported to be a freight elevator, but the Department of Buildings' preliminary investigation determined it to be a makeshift hoist to raise and lower goods from the first floor to the basement of the supermarket.

 The victim was rushed to Kings County Hospital, where he was pronounced dead.
+His identity has not yet been released.

 DOB officials say the device was illegally installed and lacked the proper safeguards for use.
 The platform of the hoist fell while one of the workers was beneath it.

 The DOB ordered the building owner to cease using the device.
+The store remained open.

-Authorities say the investigation is ongoing, and further enforcement actions will be taken once our investigation concludes.
+Authorities say the investigation is ongoing, and further enforcement actions will be taken once their investigation concludes.

 ----------